rajeski/Explore_US_Bikeshare_Data/README.md

-# The basis of this project used Udacity-provided Python, Numpy and Pandas’ links (the enclosed list is not-all-inclusive) -
+# The basis of this project used Udacity-provided data including Python, Numpy and Pandas’ links (the enclosed list is not-all-inclusive) -

 # Bitwise Operators -